Pagerous/scimpler/docs/users_guide.md

-from scimpler.data import ScimDatafrom scimpler.data import ResourceSchema`scimpler` provides functionalities that can be used both on Service Provider and Provisioning client sides.
+`scimpler` provides functionalities that can be used both on Service Provider and Provisioning client sides.
 It is agnostic to any existing web frameworks, so it probably will not work out of the box in your case.
 However, most of the hard work has already been done for you. **SCIM 2.0** protocol exactly specifies how the entities may, should, and